shagunsodhani/Lambda-Architecture/README.md

 * Since Batch Layer can compute arbitrary functions over arbitrary datasets, the architecture is quite general and extensible.

-* Futher, we can use any combination of technology for the two layers.
+* Further, we can use any combination of technology for the two layers.

 * This simple architecture is able to solve a lot of big data use cases.

 * The architecture so far is not complete.

-* Batch Layer can take significant amount of time to process a batch of data which makes it a high latency layer.
+* Batch Layer can take a significant amount of time to process a batch of data which makes it a high latency layer.

 * While some data is being processed, the new incoming data is queued and is picked as part of the next batch.
 This means there is always some backlog of data which is not yet consumed.